-Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get baffling for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t write about all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Fras-Air/General Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?